kscalelabs/rdme-docs/docs/Hackathon FAQ/during-a-hackathon-faq/hackathons.md

 metadata:
   robots: index
 ---
-On the K-Scale network, you can connect to your Z-Bot using the name on the back of your bot
+On the K-Scale network, you can connect to your Z-Bot using the ID portion of the name on the back of your bot

 Plug in your robot.

-After around 20 seconds, you can `ping` the bot using the ID portion of the name on the back
+After around 20 seconds, you can `ping` the bot.

 Connecting to `Z-9 Wesley`: